 Of important note, Farmingdale is also a town of artists.
 Farmingdale has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Farmingdale’s character.

-A relatively large number of people in Farmingdale telecommute to their jobs.
-Overall, about 21.58% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 24.46% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small town, Farmingdale doesn't have a public transportation system that people use for their commute.

 The people who call Farmingdale home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Farmingdale residents report their race to be White.
-Important ancestries of people in Farmingdale include English, Irish, French Canadian, French, and Scottish.
+The greatest number of Farmingdale residents report their race to be White, followed by Native American.
+Important ancestries of people in Farmingdale include English, Irish, French, French Canadian, and Scottish.

 The most common language spoken in Farmingdale is English.
 Other important languages spoken here include Italian and Polish.

-Did you know that the neighborhood has more French Canadian and English ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more English and French Canadian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 15.9% of this neighborhood's residents have French Canadian ancestry and 35.0% have English ancestry.
+In fact, 40.5% of this neighborhood's residents have English ancestry and 13.0% have French Canadian ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

-In the neighborhood, 45.4% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 19.7% of the residents employed.
-Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (19.6%), and 15.3% in clerical, assistant, and tech support occupations.
+In the neighborhood, 46.5% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 21.0% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (20.4%), and 12.9% in government jobs, whether they are in local, state, or federal positions.

-In the neighborhood in Farmingdale, ME, residents most commonly identify their ethnicity or ancestry as English (35.0%).
-There are also a number of people of French Canadian ancestry (15.9%), and residents who report Irish roots (15.9%), and some of the residents are also of French ancestry (15.2%), along with some Scottish ancestry residents (7.6%), among others.
+In the neighborhood in Farmingdale, ME, residents most commonly identify their ethnicity or ancestry as English (40.5%).
+There are also a number of people of Irish ancestry (16.7%), and residents who report French roots (15.8%), and some of the residents are also of French Canadian ancestry (13.0%), along with some Scottish ancestry residents (5.7%), among others.